 Currently, two different approaches are in the spotlight: the H-value determination and the in vitro cytotoxicity tests using direct contact methods.

-The doubts arisen on the H content determination included, among other things, its ability to detect only specific underfluorinated compounds (having C-H bonds) while leaving undetected other potentially toxic chemical compounds – which were identified in the “unsafe” PFCL used in Spain – such as acids, alcohols, and benzene derivatives; in addition, it was recently shown that using an innovative NMR technology “failed to demonstrate the correlation between the H-content and in vitro cytotoxicity test in ARPE-19 and BALB/3T3 cell lines”.
+The doubts arisen on the H-value determination method included, among other things, its ability to detect only specific underfluorinated compounds of the form RFRH (having reactive C-H bonds) while leaving undetected other potentially toxic chemical compounds – which were identified in the “unsafe” PFCL used in Spain – such as acids, alcohols, and benzene derivatives; in addition, it was recently shown that using an innovative NMR technology “failed to demonstrate the correlation between the H-content and in vitro cytotoxicity test in ARPE-19 and BALB/3T3 cell lines”.
 Nevertheless, it must be recognized that the Menz’s group of research admitted that “the article is the first contribution in a planned series of publications aimed at providing tools suitable for ensuring patient safety in the ophthalmological application of perfluoro-carbon liquids (PFCL)”.